-As you slide the needle under the vertical stitches to wrap them, take care not to catch the stitches.
-A blunt needle can help if you have trouble.
+- As you slide the needle under the vertical stitches to wrap them, do not catch the stitches.
+A blunt needle can help.

-This stitch usually has the look of a band around the middle, like a bundle of wheat, so try to keep the horizontal stitch centered and in from the edges just a bit.
+- This stitch usually has the look of a band around the middle, like a bundle of wheat.
+Keep the horizontal stitch centered and in from the edges.
 For a tighter bundle, come up closer to the center and tie the stitches a little tighter.
 Likewise, make a looser bundle by coming up close to the edges of the vertical stitches.

-It's always a good idea to keep your stitches at a size that prevents them from being easily snagged or becoming loose.
-The wrapping on sheaf stitch helps with this, which means you can make this stitch at a decent size.
+- Keep your stitches at a size that prevents them from being easily snagged or becoming loose.
+The wrapping on sheaf stitch helps with this.
+You can make this stitch at a decent size.

 Add variety to your sheaf stitches by working them in one color for the vertical stitches and another for the wrapping.

-Sheaf stitch makes a great border when worked in rows and combined with other stitches.
-Try it with cross stitches, french knots, lazy daisies and more.
-For example, stitched in green, the sheaf stitch could act as a bundle of stems for a tiny bouquet of embroidered flowers!
+The sheaf stitch makes a great border when worked in rows and combined with other stitches.
+Try it with cross stitches, French knots, lazy daisies, and more.
+For example, stitched in green, the sheaf stitch could act as a bundle of stems for a tiny bouquet of embroidered flowers.